YTFirestormHD/PythonChess/README.md

 # PYTHON CHESS

-## Made by Moritz, Franz and Jonas
+## Made by Franz B., Jonas G. and Moritz G.

 The idea was to create an easy and not too complex chess-game for two players.
 The current goal is: